-- e) During the year ended December 31, 2020, the Company actively pursued relief programs such as sick leave supplements and the Paycheck Protection Program loans available through the Small Business Administration in the USA as a result of the COVID-19 Pandemic (See also Note 1).
-In April 2020, the Company received \$416,153 from the Payroll Protection Program available in the USA (the "PPP Loan" see also Note 8).
-During the fourth quarter of 2020, the Company was advised by its lending institution that it had successfully met all of the criteria necessary to have its PPP Loan forgiven.
-As a result, the Company has recorded a gain on extinguishment of debt of \$416,153 on the PPP Loan for the year ended December 31, 2020. - f) A legal claim against the Company, its CEO and former COO was filed in 2018.
-During the year ended December 31, 2019, the legal claim was settled by all parties.
-The terms of the settlement remain confidential as of the date of this report, but were not material to the Company.
+In April 2020, the Company received \$416,153 from the Paycheck Protection Program.
+During the fourth quarter of 2020, the Company was advised by its lending institution that it had successfully met all of the criteria necessary to have this PPP Loan forgiven by the US government.
+As a result, the Company has recorded a gain on settlement of debt of \$416,153 on the PPP Loan for the year ended December 31, 2020.